 Question: Is there an exemption to continuing education courses?

 Answer: Yes.
 The Auctioneer Law provides for an exemption to continuing education courses once you have attained the age of fifty-five (55) years AND have been licensed by the Arkansas Auctioneers Licensing Board for ten (10) consecutive years.

 Question: Do I need an auctioneer license and a Real Estate License to sell real estate at auction?

-Answer: Yes.
-You need both.
+Answer: By virtue of Act 677 of 2023, you only need a real estate license.
 Please contact the Arkansas Real Estate Commission at 501-683-8010 for information on selling real estate or visit their website at www.arec.arkansas.gov

 Question: Can I place my license on inactive status?